ajwdewit/WOFOST_crop_parameters/README.rst

 ------------------------------

-The crop parameter files have been designed to work with the Python Crop Simulation Environment (`PCSE`_) which provides a DataProvider that can directly use the YAML crop parameter files:
+The crop parameter files have been designed to work with the Python Crop Simulation Environment (`PCSE`_) which provides a DataProvider that can directly use the YAML crop parameter files.
+From PCSE 6.0 onward it is required to provide the WOFOST model object as input for the YAMLCropDataProvider.
+This way, the YAMLCropDataProvider can select the correct branch from the repository:

 .. code-block:: python

-    >>> from pcse.fileinput import YAMLCropDataProvider
+    >>> from pcse.input import YAMLCropDataProvider
+    >>> from pcse.models import Wofost81_PP
-    >>> cropd = YAMLCropDataProvider()
+    >>> cropd = YAMLCropDataProvider(Wofost81_PP)
     >>> cropd.print_crops_varieties()
     crop 'mungbean', available varieties:
      - 'Mungbean_VanHeemst_1988'